Requirements for First-time Freshmen:

 Personal Essay required for certain health professions (Athletic Training, Health Management Systems, Nursing, Occupational Therapy, Physical Therapy, Physician Assistant Studies, and Speech-Language Pathology) applicants.
 Essay optional for applicants to other programs.

-- Please discuss the following: Tell us something unique about you, why you chose your particular major, and how you expect Duquesne University to help you achieve your academic, personal and professional goals.
-Please include any examples of your research, shadowing or volunteer experiences.
+- Please discuss the following: Tell us something about yourself, why you chose your desired major, and why you would like to attend Duquesne University.
+You may also include any shadowing or volunteer opportunities that you have experienced.